BLACK SADDLE

 Nights 2, 3, 4, 5

 Camp is close to a steam for water for a face wash.
-You guides will boil water for drinking though we recommend you also bring micropur tablets or a filter water bottle for drinking water.
+Your guides will boil water for drinking though we recommend you also bring micropure tablets or a filter water bottle for drinking water.

 Nights 8, 9